codeborne/klite/README.md

 * Proper Kotlin coroutine support with working before/after filters for e.g. transactions and logging
 * Shared [type-safe value classes](core/src/Types.kt) across http parameters, database columns and json fields
 * Most app code will not depend on the framework, easy to switch
-* Not much need for documentation - the source code is short and readable.
+* Not much need for documentation — the source code is short and readable.
+* Easy custom types instead of String, like Id, Phone, Email across web requests, json and DB

 ## Dependencies